Nick-Solo99/COMP3015/Lab04/README.md

 ### Setup

 For this example application, a database must be created and the connection info added to `src/Repositories/Repository.php`.
-Note that for a real application we would not be putting credentials in source code.
+A second database must also be created and added to `src/Repositories/PostRepository.php` Note that for a real application we would not be putting credentials in source code.
 Instead, environment variables would be used.

-Creating the database and schema can be done by running the commands in `database/schema.sql`.
+Creating the database and schema can be done by running the commands in `database/schema.sql` and `database/part2_schema.sql`.

 ### Running the application
 You can run the application using the built-in PHP web server, specifying the document root as the `src` directory: